-Students on this fund can apply for help with travel, compulsory materials, and childcare and fee reductions if applicable.
+Students on this fund can apply for help with travel, core materials, and childcare and fee reductions if applicable.

-Travel and Compulsory course costs for 19+ Discretionary Bursary
+6.1.
+Travel for 19+ Discretionary Bursary

-- The College will calculate the student's travel costs based on location, number of days in college, weeks on the course and travel routes. - Travel includes travel to college and college organised Work / Industry Placements. - Mileage will be paid in exceptional circumstances at a rate of 25p per mile. - Travel costs will only be awarded if the student lives more than 2 miles from their place of study, except in exceptional circumstances. - Travel awards are capped please see the table below. - If at any point in the academic year, students' travel costs increase or decrease significantly, it is the responsibility of the student to contact the Financial Support Team and request a reassessment.
+- We will calculate the student's travel costs based on location, number of days in college, weeks on the course and travel routes. - Travel includes travel to college and to college organised Work / Industry Placements. - Mileage will be paid in exceptional circumstances at a rate of 25p per mile. - Travel costs will only be awarded if the student lives more than 2 miles from their place of study, except in exceptional circumstances. - Travel awards are capped please see the table below. - If it any point in the academic year, students travel costs increase or decrease significantly, it is the responsibility of the student to contact the Financial Support Team and request a reassessment.